Data Model

 Specimens from Arthropod Source Records

 The data model DOES accept Arthropod Source Specimens that were CREATED after the last date the Arthropod Source was visited (the last Record of the Environmental Source).
-New Specimens can be generated from an Arthropod Source Record (for example, taking a new sub-set of mosquitoes from the Source Record and creating a new Specimen with mosquitoes of the species).
-In this case, the date of Specimen creation is not necessarily the date when the Arthropod Source Record was obtained but later.

 Specimens with a mix of tissues coming from a unique or several Source Records

 A bat is swabbed in its oral cavity and in its rectum but then the swabs are placed together in a tube and considered a single Specimen.
-Then, there is a single Specimen with a unique Source Record origin and with two types of tissue: “rectal swab” and “oral swab” in a tube.
+Then, there is a single Specimen with a unique Source Record origin and two types of tissue: “rectal swab” and “oral swab” in a tube.

 It is possible also to get blood from two bats and mix it.
 The data model can accommodate this case because Specimens can have multiple Source Record origins.
 In the example, both bled bats (Source Records) are the origin of a single Specimen with “blood” tissue consisting in mm of blood.